top of page

 Seed cycling is unlikely to regulate your cycle or rebalance hormones on its own, especially with PCOS, where insulin resistance, high androgens and low progesterone often play a more significant role.

 But seeds are still a nutrient-dense, fibre-rich food that can absolutely support hormone health as part of a wider nutrition strategy.
+Find out which nutrients are important with PCOS here.

 If you enjoy the practice of seed cycling, there’s no harm in it.
 But you don’t need to stress about the timings.
 A food-first approach that includes seeds regularly, along with blood sugar balance, stress support, and targeted nutrients, will go further than cycling alone.